Daniel-Davies/MedeinaPublicationTests/README.md

 This is a repository of supporting code and assets for the paper (link).
 Below is an itemization of what each directory and python notebook contains.

-# Known Issues

-There are some known issues with the data currently held in the index.
-Namely:

-- If you will be using the pre-packaged data store, be advised that some of the indexed datasets sometimes reversed the convention of how predator-prey interactions are actually held, causing the underlying interactions to be inferred as (prey,predator).
-Hence, while only a small amount of data was affected by this, it may be advisable to use undirected graphs from the pre-packaged web store only.
-- There are some data points that give counterproductive output from the EcoNameTranslator.
-We are working on a method to filter such data points autonomously.

 ## Assets

 This is a collection of the PNG files used in the publication.
 The methods to generate these PNG files are all present in their respective Jupyter notebooks.